-Justices To Hear Challenge To Race In College Admissions - NewsBreak
+Justices to hear challenge to race in college admissions - NewsBreak

 The court already has heard arguments in cases that could expand gun rights and religious rights and also roll back abortion rights in a direct challenge to the Roe v.
 Wade ruling from 1973.

-Last week, the justice’s weighed in for the first time on President Joe Biden’s vaccine policies, halting a rule requiring a vaccine or testing at large businesses while allowing a vaccine mandate for most of the nation’s health care workers.
+Earlier this month, the justices weighed in for the first time on President Joe Biden’s vaccine policies, halting a rule requiring a vaccine or testing at large businesses while allowing a vaccine mandate for most of the nation’s health care workers.

 The group is calling on the court to overturn its 2003 ruling in Grutter v.
 Bollinger, which upheld the University of Michigan’s law school admissions program.